 In many cases, they may have visual difficulty, which may progress rapidly to cause permanent blindness.

-Currently, there is no cure for a conventional route for stem cell therapy for ankylosing spondylitis, as a matter of fact, inflammatory disorder like AS needs variable treatment approach for being cured.
+Currently, there is no cure for a conventional route for stem cell therapy for ankylosing spondylitis, as a matter of fact, inflammatory disorder like AS needs a variable treatment approach for being cured.
 In this regard, stem cells and their therapeutic application are found to be very relevant.
 Stem cells are body’s own master cells with the ability to differentiate into any desired cell types; upon forcing through the particular pathway.
 These stem cells can thus be isolated from body’s own potent sources, from adipose tissue and bone marrow, to be injected back at the site of injury; in order to allow regeneration of lost bone cells, reduction in the inflammation and regulation of immunity to secrete different growth factors, for functional restoration.

 Stem cells therapy for Ankylosing Spondylosis, thus, aim to get rid of functional proteins; causing inflammation.